concourse/s3-resource/README.md

 * `version`: The version identified in the file name.

+* `tags.json`: The object's tags represented as a JSON object.
+Only written if `download_tags` is set to true.

 #### Parameters

 * `skip_download`: *Optional.* Skip downloading object from S3.
 Same parameter as source configuration but used to define/override by get.
-Value need to be a true/false string.
+Value needs to be a true/false string.

 * `unpack`: *Optional.* If true and the file is an archive (tar, gzipped tar, other gzipped file, or zip), unpack the file.
 Gzipped tarballs will be both ungzipped and untarred.
 It is ignored when `get` is running on the initial version.

+* `download_tags`: *Optional.* Write object tags to `tags.json`.
+Value needs to be a true/false string.

 ### `out`: Upload an object to the bucket.